-Justin Bieber Troll Bryan Asrary Arrested After Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl
+Justin Bieber Troll Bryan Asrary Arrested After Allegedly Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl

 Bryan Asrary is currently being held in Massachusetts on the charge of suspicion of child pornography.
 His bail has been set at $20,000, which many argue is too low given the egregious nature of the crimes he reportedly admitted to committing.

-The Bieber troll faces a whole host of additional California charges for his admitted crimes, including (at the very least) extortion, manufacturing child pornography, and communicating with a minor with the intent to commit a sex act.
+The Bieber troll faces a whole host of additional California charges for his allegedly admitted crimes, including (at the very least) extortion, manufacturing child pornography, and communicating with a minor with the intent to commit a sex act.

-Authorities are fully convinced that more young victims will be identified over the course of the investigation into Asrary’s actions.
+Authorities are fully convinced that more young victims will be identified over the course of the investigation into Asrary’s alleged actions.

-Despite impersonating Justin Bieber and using his name to exploit little girls, authorities confirm that Bryan Asrary has no connection to the pop star.
+Despite allegedly impersonating Justin Bieber and using his name to exploit little girls, authorities confirm that Bryan Asrary has no connection to the pop star.

 [Featured Image by Los Angeles Sheriff’s Department]